k4yt3x/konadl/README.md

 1. Now using requests instead of urllib.request
 1. Added mechanisms to prevent file corruption
 1. Now checking content-length header to avoid faulty downloads
+1. Now using a different method to get image link and rating
+1. Added showing total images downloaded after all downloads are finished

 ### Stable Version (1.6.1) Changes